Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 ![alt text](/img/posts/clf-tree-confusion-matrix.png "Decision Tree Confusion Matrix")

 <br>
-The aim is to have a high proportion of observations falling into the top left cell (predicted non-signup and actual non-signup) and the bottom right cell (predicted signup and actual signup).
+The aim was to have a high proportion of observations falling into the top left cell (predicted non-signup and actual non-signup) and the bottom right cell (predicted signup and actual signup).

-Since the proportion of signups in our data was around 30:70 we will again analyze not only Classification Accuracy, but also Precision, Recall, and F1-Score as they will help us assess how well our model has performed from different points of view.
+Since the proportion of signups in my data was around 30:70 I again analyzed not only Classification Accuracy, but also Precision, Recall, and F1-Score to assess how well our model had performed from different points of view.

 <br>
 ##### Classification Performance Metrics
 <br>
 **Accuracy, Precision, Recall, F1-Score**

-For details on these performance metrics, please see the above section on Logistic Regression.
-Using all four of these metrics in combination gives a really good overview of the performance of a classification model, and gives us an understanding of the different scenarios & considerations!

-In the code below, we utilize in-built functionality from scikit-learn to calculate these four metrics.
+In the code below, I utilized in-built functionality from scikit-learn to calculate these four metrics.

 ```python
 # Classification accuracy